jmanzo/notifydev-miniapp/README.md

 * https://documentation.onesignal.com/reference#create-notification
 * https://documentation.onesignal.com/reference#view-devices

-### This project doesn't have need for contributing ###
+### You can contribute with Project when you want. ###

-This project is only for demostrate purpose, no need to contribute yet.
-If you would like contribute with it, you can send me an email to jmanzosistemas@gmail.com and I will grateful in review your check.
+This project is for demostrate purpose.
+If you would like contribute with it, you can send me an email to jmanzosistemas@gmail.com or making a fork for this repo.
+I will grateful in review your check.

 ### Who do I talk to? ###